 How does the Bureau decide which programs to support?

 The first step each year is to develop a plan.
 Working with other bureaus in the Department of State and with other U.S. government agencies, officials in the Bureau identify groups that need assistance and determine priority interventions to address this need.
 This research becomes the basis for the Bureau Strategic Plan and a Congressional Presentation Document, which detail the Bureau’s priorities and programs.
 To meet the goals laid out in the plan, the Bureau, on behalf of the U.S. government and the American people, funds the work of international organizations and non-governmental organizations.
-Most PRM-managed contributions go to international organizations such as the United Nations High Commissioner for Refugees (UNHCR), the International Committee of the Red Cross (ICRC), and the International Organization for Migration.
+Most PRM-managed contributions go to international organizations such as the (UNHCR), (ICRC), and .

 PRM allocates the majority of the Bureau’s remaining Overseas Assistance contributions to non-governmental organizations (NGOs) that also provide essential services to refugees and other people affected by displacement or conflict.
 NGOs compete for these funds based on Funding Opportunity Announcements, which the Bureau issues on a regular basis.